wolfgangr/chargery2PERL/setup/README-systemd.md

 ```
 This is coded in `reset_ttyUSB.pl`, using `Cwd:abs_path` and some regexing.
 I'm not sure, how portable this is.
 It might depend on USB path topology, hardware, ... ???
+I tried my best by sticking to the right part of the tree, using syslinks in the device tree.
+But it's a nightmare, there....